Need help? We are available to speak to you 7 days a weekRead More

 Book consultation

-There is no processing time information published by the Department for processing Partner visas where the applicant has reported family violence.
-However, once you notify the Department of the cessation of a relationship and lodge a family violence claim, the sponsorship application will be automatically removed from the system and your application will flag for priority processing.
+There is no processing time information published by the Department for processing Partner visas where the relationship has ended and the visa applicant has reported family violence.
+However, once you notify the Department of the cessation of a relationship and lodge a family violence claim, the sponsorship application will be automatically removed from the system, and your application will be flagged for priority processing.

-Australian Migration Lawyers has a legal team of qualified and experienced lawyers practising in Australian migration law.
+Australian Migration Lawyers has a legal team of qualified and experienced lawyers practicing in Australian migration law.

 We strive to make ourselves as accessible as possible to you: